avtolstoy/device-updater/README.md

 - DONE: work around USB unreliability in 0.4.9 with large packets

 - Install Serial driver on Windows if needed using either windows standard command line tools or libdwi
+ - build a small EXE that installs our certificate to the trusted certificate store.
+This exe is combined into an installer which is run silently.
+ -
 - Intro page? - tell the user what the tool does. next button swipes to flash page
 - Complete page? - page when update is complete.
 Helps the user have closure - process is done.
     Back button to flash more devices.
 Close button to close the app.